Flooring FAQ

 in the house is highly sensitive to the smell of polyurethane, or perhaps

 someone is allergic to dust.
-But even if you are staying in your home, we
+But even if you are staying in your home,

-can work out a schedule to fit your needs.
+we can work out a schedule to fit your needs.

 Q. What exactly is "Screening" the floor?

-A. Screening is buffing the floor with metal mesh disk before applying coat
+A. Screening is buffing the floor with metal mesh disk before applying

-a Maintenance Tips.
+primarily a Maintenance Tips.

 Q. How do you know if your floor only requires "Screening"?